mParticle/mparticle-web-sample-apps/core-sdk-samples/mparticle-react-web-sample-app/README.md

 ### Troubleshooting

+- "Failed to load mParticle SDK script":
+- If using `.env.local`, verify `client/.env.local` contains a valid absolute path and the file exists.
-- "Failed to load mParticle SDK script": ensure your bundle is at `client/public/mparticle.js` and refresh without cache.
+- Otherwise, ensure your bundle is at `client/public/mparticle.js` and refresh without cache.
 -   404 or network error: ensure the server is running on port 4000 (`npm run dev` from the repo root starts both).
 - Audiences show empty: make sure you've clicked Identify/Login first so an MPID is available before fetching.